 Where to stay in Almora

-Almora has a host of accommodation options such as hotels, resorts and homestays.
+Almora has a host of accommodation options such as hotels, resorts, and homestays.
 We stayed at a relatively quieter Shitlakhet village in the luxury camp Nayalap that faced the Nanda Devi range.
 Thanks to the arrangement made by our hosts, we could cover the temples described in this post.

 How to reach Almora

 Almora is well-connected by trains and buses.
 We took the Kathgodam Shatabdi from Delhi and dropped at the penultimate station Haldwani.
-Thereafter, Almora was approximately 3 hours of drive time.
+Thereafter, Almora had approximately 3 hours of drive time.
 Given the good roads in this part of Uttarakhand, you can drive comfortably from Delhi and it should take you about 10 hours.
 The nearest airport is Pantnagar at a distance of roughly 130 km.

 Also Read: Jewels of Uttarakhand – Lakhamandal Temple

-Pro tips
+Pro Tips

 Almora is such a beautiful place.
 I had visited there long back and it was only a pit stop before the next one.
 It is good to know about these temples.
 The Nanda Devi Temple looks quite interesting.
 It is good that you found it by chance.